-(f) The number and cost of the change

-orders and the reason for each change order;

-(g) A list of the interagency agreements executed with state agencies during the 2023-2025 fiscal biennium to provide staff support to state agencies that is over and above the allocation provided in this section.
+(f) The number and cost of the change - (f) The number and cost of the change orders and the reason for each change order; and - (g) A list of the interagency agreements executed with state agencies during the 2023-2025 fiscal biennium to provide staff support to state agencies that is over and above the allocation provided in this section.
 The list must include the agency, the amount of dollars by fiscal year, and the rationale for the additional service.